-We represent news and current affairs journalists as well as expert factual presenters across a broad spectrum of business, the arts, history and sciences - historians Dominic Sandbrook, Suzannah Lipscomb, Professor Kate Williams and Greg Jenner present major programmes and series on BBC One, BBC Two, BBC Four, ITV and Channel 4.
-Architecture and design is covered by architect Piers Taylor, and architectural historian Tom Dyckhoff both presenting major series on BBC Two.
-The World’s Most Extraordinary Homes and The Great Interior Design Challenge.
+We represent news and current affairs journalists as well as expert factual presenters across a broad spectrum of business, the arts, history and sciences - historians Dominic Sandbrook, Professor Peter Frankopan, Professor Suzannah Lipscomb, Professor Kate Williams, Greg Jenner and journalist Sathnam Sanghera present major programmes and series on BBC One, BBC Two, BBC Four, ITV and Channel 4.
+Architecture and design is covered by architect Piers Taylor presenting major series on BBC Two and architectural historian Tom Dyckhoff.

 The depth and range of our pool of business talent is second to none.

-Journalist Harry Wallop presents both current affairs Dispatches and consumer programmes for Channel 4 and has a regular slot on The Gadget Show.
-Angela Rippon and Julia Somerville present the hugely successful BBC One consumer series, Rip Off Britain which now spans Rip Off Live, Rip Off Travel and Rip Off Food and Alice Beer is ITV This Morning’s Consumer Editor.
+Journalist Harry Wallop presents current affairs Dispatches for Channel 4 and has a regular slot on The Gadget Show.
+Angela Rippon and Julia Somerville present the hugely successful BBC One consumer series, Rip Off Britain which now spans Rip Off Live, Rip Off Travel and Alice Beer is ITV This Morning’s Consumer Editor.

 Tim Harford is an economist, journalist and broadcaster.
 He is the author of "The Undercover Economist Strikes Back" and the million-selling "The Undercover Economist", a senior columnist at the Financial Times, and the presenter of Radio 4's long running and critically acclaimed "More or Less", the Radio 4 series How To Vaccinate the World and the BBC World Service series “Fifty Things that Made the Modern Economy.”

 Jon Snow has won the Royal Television Society Presenter of the Year three times and received the honour of a BAFTA Fellowship in 2015.
 Alex Thomson was named RTS Journalist of the Year in 2012 and Tim Sebastian has previously won the Richard Dimbleby BAFTA together with two RTS Journalist of the Year awards and Interviewer of the Year award.
-Michael Crick has won three Royal Television Society awards including Specialist Journalist of the Year in 2013 and 2017 and the prestigious Charles Wheeler Award in 2018.
+Michael Crick has won four Royal Television Society awards including Specialist Journalist of the Year in 2013 and 2017 and the prestigious Charles Wheeler Award in 2018.